-- As summer comes to a close, is there anything else you’d like to complete before the Winter cold and darkness sets in?
+- As summer comes to a close, is there anything else you’d like to complete before the Winter cold and darkness set in?

 - What’s your top goal or priority in life right now?
-What’s one thing you can do today that can help bring it closer to fruition?
+What’s one thing you can do today to bring it closer to fruition?

 - Reflect and write about how old beliefs and folklores influence modern Autumn traditions today

 - Write down any rituals you like to do or participate in for Mabon or the Autumn Equinox

 - Do you have a Mabon or Autumn Equinox altar?
 What do you like to add?
 How do you decorate your home?
 What correspondences resonate with you and why?